opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

     - secondary.ldap.example.com:389
 ```

 You can configure more than one server here.
-If the Security plugin cannot connect to the first server, it the remaining servers sequentially.
+If the Security plugin cannot connect to the first server, it tries to connect to the remaining servers sequentially.

 ### Bind DN and password

-To configure the `bind_dn` and `password` that the Security plugin uses when issuing queries to your server:
+To configure the `bind_dn` and `password` that the Security plugin uses when issuing queries to your server, use the following:

 ```yml
 config: